the French flag

 Page 2

-For Kant, chance is only an illusion.
-Indeed, human actions are determined just like any other natural event, according to the universal laws of nature.
-1
+For Kant, chance is merely an illusion.
+Indeed, human actions are determined just like any other natural event, according to the universal laws of nature.1

 In fact, as Kant established in the Critique of Practical Reason, there is phenomenal determinism, even though freedom exists as a noumenon.

-History is nothing other than the phenomenal totality of human actions and therefore falls under the principle of determinism.
+History is nothing but the phenomenal totality of human actions and therefore falls under the principle of determinism.

-What appears disorderly and irrational in history from the perspective of the individual is, from the perspective of the species, revealed as a progressive and continuous—albeit slow—development of its original dispositions 2.
+What appears disorderly and irrational from the standpoint of the individual is, when viewed from that of the species, revealed as a progressive and continuous—albeit slow—development of its original dispositions.2

-Kant provides two examples to illustrate this hidden order beneath an apparent irrationality.
+Kant offers two examples to illustrate this hidden order beneath an apparently chaotic surface.
 Births, deaths, and marriages may seem to occur irregularly, by chance, or according to the fluctuating will of individuals.
 However, statistical tables reveal that, in the end, they follow constant natural laws.
-Similarly, rainfall, though seemingly erratic, ultimately maintains a more or less stable average over a given territory.
+Similarly, rainfall, though seemingly erratic, maintains a broadly stable average over any given territory.

-Kant sketches the main thread of this History, by means of nine propositions.
+Kant traces the main thread of this History through nine propositions.

-Thus, an unused organ is a contradiction in itself.
-This proposition is confirmed, from a biological point of view, by medicine (dissection).
-If this principle were false, we would no longer be dealing with a Nature that conforms to laws but with a Nature that plays without any purpose.
+Thus, an unused organ is a contradiction in terms.
+This is confirmed, from a biological standpoint, by medical science—specifically by dissection.
+If this principle were false, we would be dealing not with a Nature that conforms to laws, but with one that operates without purpose.

 Proposition 2: man's natural dispositions to reason develop fully only in the species, not in the individual.

-It is worth noting that man was born almost naked, devoid of any natural advantages.
-For his protection, he possesses neither the bull’s horn, nor the lion’s claw, nor the dog’s fangs—only hands.
-It is as if nature intended man to owe his progress solely to himself, as though its design were not to make him happy, but to make him worthy of happiness.
+It is worth noting that man is born almost naked, devoid of natural advantages.
+For his protection, he possesses neither the bull's horn, nor the lion's claw, nor the dog's fangs—only hands.
+It is as if nature intended man to owe his progress solely to himself, as though its aim were not to make him happy, but to make him deserving of happiness.

-The foundation of this antagonism lies in what Kant famously calls the unsociable sociability of human beings 8, that is, their inclination to enter society, coupled with a resistance to doing so—a tension that constantly threatens to divide it.
+The foundation of this antagonism lies in what Kant famously calls the unsociable sociability of human beings.8 That is, their inclination to enter into society, coupled with a resistance to doing so—a tension that perpetually threatens to tear it apart.

-It is precisely this resistance that awakens all of man’s strength and drives him to overcome his tendency towards laziness.
+It is precisely this resistance that awakens all of man's strength and drives him to overcome his natural tendency towards indolence.

 1 Idea for a Universal History with a Cosmopolitan Purpose, Introduction